AndrewRhysGray/hw-week-7-day-2/hw-vue/homework_todos.md

 - package.json
 - webpack.config.js

 4. Create `webpack.config.js` file and add configuration.
+D

 For your convenience, here is a sample webpack configuration: